aws/eks-anywhere/docs/content/en/docs/concepts/packages/_index.md

 2. *Can I install software that’s on the curated package list but not sourced from EKS Anywhere toolchain?*

-    If, for example, you install a Flux controller that is not sourced and installed by the EKS Anywhere toolchain, Amazon will not provide testing or customer support to your self-installed software.
+    If, for example, you install a Harbor registry that is not sourced and installed by the EKS Anywhere toolchain, Amazon will not provide testing or customer support to your self-installed software.
-3. *How do I update the curated packages on EKS Anywhere clusters?*

-    New versions of software packages will be automatically downloaded but not automatically installed.
-You can always manually run eksctl to check and install updates.